CipherProxy/cipher-3d-viewer/README.md

 ## Simple ThreeJS Model Loader For The IC
 ### Author: cp-daniel-mccoy

 This was designed as an easy to setup, easy to integrate 3D model loader ready for deployment on the internet computer.
-Currently this pacakge supports one of two modes (GLTF/GLB) or (VRM).
+Currently this pacakge supports one of two modes (GLTF/GLB) or (VRM) and is only built in VueJS.
+A react version is planned.

 ### Instructions: